ImOmkar/shopify-django-standalone-app/README.md

 # shopify-django-standalone-app
-Shopify Standalone App with OAuth authentication and Webhook registration
+Shopify Standalone App with OAuth authentication and Webhook registration.

-### Have a great day...